charmoniumQ/wf-reg-test/docs/ncsa_delta_proposal.md

 of these, change of third-party resources caused the most failures, such as when a step in an experiment referenced data from another server through the internet which was no longer available.

 There are many proposed techniques to mitigate collapse, of which most fall into two categories: proactive and reactive.
-A _proactive technique_ would control and preserve the environment or application to ensure repeatability as software ages, Proactive techniques include using Docker, virtual machines, system call interposition [@guo_cde_2011].
+A _proactive technique_ would control and preserve the environment or application to ensure repeatability as software ages, whereas a _reactive technique_ would seek to detect and mitigate  nondeterminism once it occurs.
+Proactive techniques include using Docker, virtual machines, system call interposition [@guo_cde_2011].
-None of these techniques can mitigate non-determinism due to network resources, pseudorandomness, and parallel program order.
+However, at this time no mainstream proactive techniques can completely control non-determinism due to network resources, pseudorandomness, and parallel program order.
+The user would be getting possibly unrepeatable results without even knowing it.

-On the other hand, _reactive technique_ would wait until repeatability fails and try to fix that.
+On the other hand, _continuous testing_[^CI] seeks to detect rather than eliminate source of non-determinism.
-Reactive tehchniques include continuous testing and automatic program repair.

-**Continuous testing:**
-Automated systems can run a computational experiment continuously to assess if the experiment is both not crashing and still producing the same results (repeatability).
+Continuous testing would run the experiment multiple times to assess if the experiment is still producing the same results (repeatability).
-Continuous testing[^CI] is robust to more sources of non-determinism, including networked resources, pseudorandomness, and parallel program order.
-[DSK: I'm not sure I agree with this previous statement; I don't see how CI provides this robustness.]
+Continuous testing handles the "blind-spots" of proactive testing:

+- For non-deterministic pseudorandomness, repeated executions naturally explore the space of possible seeds.
+- For parallel program order, repeated executions on different core-counts will explore the space of possible schedules.
+- For network resources, repeated executions will identify flaky resources when they become inaccessible.
+It will not waste the user's time identifying resources that are still accessible, leaving them to focus on only the network resources that are actually flaky.

+When an experiment has non-determinism due to parallel program order, for example, continuous testing has a greater chance of detecting this.
+At least the user would know that the code is non-deterministic, so they could experimentally determine the variance of the result or attempt to fix the non-determinism.
 The major drawback is increased computational cost, since running a computational experiment can be expensive.
 However, if one could predict which experiments were more likely to break, one could also prioritize testing on that basis, an optimization we term _predictive continuous testing_.

 [^CI]: The continuous testing we are proposing here differs from CI/CD because our proposed continuous testing is triggered periodically, while CI/CD is triggered when the code is changed.
 CI/CD mitigates software regressions, which are due to _internal changes_, but continuous testing mitigates software collapse, which is due to _external changes_.

 ![Predicting the rate of software collapse can reduce resource utilization and increase efficacy of continuous testing.](predictive_maintenance.png){ width=20%, height=25% }

-**Automatic program repair:**
-Automatic program repair seeks to manually encode and automatically apply solutions for common sources of errors.
+Once a bug has been identified (perhaps by continuous testing), _automated program repair_ attempts seeks to apply solutions based on comparing the error-message toa library of common errors and solutions.
 This has been done successfully in other domains [@henkel_shipwright_2021].
 This pairs well with continuous testing, since continuous testing identifies the errors, and automatic program repair can try to fix it.
 Continuous testing can help a human encode solutions for errors as well.